-Who is Parag Agrawal, the CEO In Firing Line After Elon Musk's Twitter Takeover?
+Who Is Parag Agrawal, the CEO Sacked After Elon Musk's Twitter Takeover?

 Parag Agrawal had taken over as the CEO of Twitter Inc after Jack Dorsey's resignation from the company.

 For impactful stories you just can’t miss

 Video Editor: Sandeep Suman

 (This story was first published on 29 November 2021 and has been reposted from The Quint's archives in light of Elon Musk completing his takeover of Twitter for $44 billion on 28 October 2022.

 In his first move as the new boss, Musk fired Twitter CEO Parag Agrawal, along with chief financial officer Ned Segal and head of legal policy, trust, and safety Vijaya Gadde.)

 Twitter Chief Executive Officer (CEO) Parag Agrawal's future at the social media platform is suddenly in doubt after Tesla CEO Elon Musk's $44 billion takeover of the company, sealed on Monday, 25 April.